Fade (instrumental)

 "Fade" is an instrumental electro house track produced by Norwegian producer Alan Walker.
 It was released through his YouTube channel on 17 August 2014 (one week before his 17th birthday), before being re-released through NoCopyrightSounds (NCS) three months later on 19 November to celebrate that channel's one million-subscriber milestone.
-"Fade" was featured as the seventh song of the NCS: Uplifting album before its removal.
-However, it was removed on 12 November 2021 due to Walker's contract with NCS expiring.
+"Fade" was featured as the seventh song of the NCS: Uplifting album, but it was removed on 12 November 2021 due to Walker's contract with NCS expiring.
 The remake version of "Fade" is "Faded".

 Background and release

-At first, when creating "Fade," the idea was to create a tropical house sound, but then an electro house drop was inserted into the song.
+At first, when creating "Fade", the idea was to create a tropical house sound, but then an electro house drop was inserted into the song.
 However, tropical house and electro house did not blend well together, so he decided to make it completely electro house.
 Walker was inspired by the music producer Ahrix's sound on his track "Nova" from 2013.
 In an interview he stated: "The melodies and the way the track progresses are what's so unique and it's what inspired me to create 'Fade' which later on became 'Faded.'"
 The style was also inspired by the Norwegian producer K-391.

 In 2014, Walker sent a song called "Fade" to Billy Woodford, founder of the British record label NoCopyrightSounds (NCS), who thought the song was unique and appropriate for the NCS community and released it after it had surpassed one million subscribers.